 It’s a fact that the silos of knowledge are high and too often impermeable.
 It’s holding us all back.
-And helping to dissolve the knowledge barriers has been a huge motivator for me, in writing about toxics-related issues.
+Helping to dissolve the knowledge barriers has been a huge motivator for me, in writing about toxics-related issues.

 But what finally pushed me into creating this blog and website was the backdrop of suicidal mayhem in both climate and toxics fields created by the deeply anti-environmentalist Trump administration, against which a number of big deeply disturbing stories emerged this fall – stories about horrible active and legacy pollution in Ontario, the province where I now live; stories about the ongoing reality of environmental racism even as the chemical industry grows by leaps and bounds; and a story from the National Institutes of Health and the EPA about the appalling toll that toxics are taking on our children.

-Also worthy of mention, I think, is that in my own work (as distinct from work for my consulting clients), I have long engaged with both U.S. and Canadian developments.
+Also worthy of mention, I think, is that in my own work, I have long engaged with both U.S. and Canadian developments.
 On a personal level, I have lived and worked on both sides of the 49th parallel and I have family and friends in both countries.
 Substantively, however – and most importantly – I am acutely aware of how integrated the continental petrochemical economy is.
 Yet I’ve found that people in each country are largely ignorant of, and indifferent, to what’s happening in the other, and that makes it so much easier for the big companies to successfully drive their agendas through, over and over again.
 So here, I will be continuing with this dual focus.